-188. Uncertainty is addressed by approaches such as balance of evidence, conservative assumptions, and applying risk management measures that reduce the potential for risk scenarios involving uncertainty to lead to harm.
+189. Uncertainty is addressed by approaches such as balance of evidence, conservative assumptions, and applying risk management measures that reduce the potential for risk scenarios involving uncertainty to lead to harm.
 If there is residual uncertainty that is important to estimating the level of risk, the Regulator will take this uncertainty into account in making decisions.

-189. Uncertainty can also arise from a lack of experience with the GMOs themselves.
-While the potential for development of ADE following accidental exposure has been noted as an area of uncertainty, there is extensive clinical trial experience with the GM vaccine in more than 28,000 participants in endemic and non-endemic areas, and marketing authorisation has been granted in several regions internationally following comprehensive independent scientific assessments by regulators (Chapter 1, Section 6.2).
+190. Uncertainty can also arise from a lack of experience with the GMOs themselves.
+While the potential for development of ADE following accidental exposure has been noted as an area of uncertainty, there is extensive clinical trial experience with the GM vaccine in more than 28,000 participants in both endemic and non-endemic areas, and marketing authorisation has been granted in several regions internationally following comprehensive independent scientific assessments by regulators (Chapter 1, Section 6.2).
+Online searches for any relevant information relating to the commercial use of the vaccine internationally have not raised any concerns.

-190. Overall, the level of uncertainty in this risk assessment is considered low and does not impact on the overall estimate of risk.
+191. Overall, the level of uncertainty in this risk assessment is considered low and does not impact on the overall estimate of risk.

-191. Post release review (PRR; Chapter 3, Section 4) will be used to address uncertainty regarding future changes to knowledge about the GMOs.
+192. Post release review (PRR; Chapter 3, Section 4) will be used to address uncertainty regarding future changes to knowledge about the GMOs.
 This is typically used for commercial releases of GMOs, which generally do not have fixed duration.